 Gifts to the Endowment Fund

 The Endowment Fund was designed to provide long-term funding support for the library’s legacy within the Loutit District Library area.
 The endowed fund was established with the Grand Haven Area Community Foundation (GHACF) in 2001 and provides unique state tax benefits allowing donors to benefit greatly while gifting to the Library today, tomorrow, and for generations to come.
-Gifts made to the endowed funds in a community foundation are eligible for a state income tax credit.

 To make a donation to Loutit District Library through the GHACF, contact them at: